 - **Stage and Status - Select the Work Flow Stage and Status you want the contact to be placed into on creation.

-- De-Dupe Field / Action / Status - The De-duplication feature is used to prevent duplicate leads from being created or at least identify them
+- **De-Dupe Field - The De-duplication feature is used to identify OR prevent duplicate leads from being created.

 - Field - Select the field you wish to check for duplicates by.
 We recommend "Email" address as "Phone" could be a shared number and possibly still separate leads from the same household.
 You would use "My ID" in cases where you are purchasing leads form a lead vendor and you want to be sure they are not importing duplicate leads to your account.

-- Action - What do you want to happen to the duplicate?
+- De-Dupe Action - What do you want to happen to the duplicate?

 - Reject means the lead will be rejected and no contact will be created.
 There will be no record of this contact attempting to be imported.